What to Know About Swimming Pool Remodeling

 What should I look for in a pool remodeling contractor?

-There are a lot of pool companies in Springfield, but not a lot that specialize in pool remodeling.
+There are a lot of pool companies in Springfield, but not a lot that specializes in pool remodeling.
 To save time and money on your pool renovation project, limit your search to contractors who either specialize in or have experience with pool remodeling.
 When you’ve narrowed down a few pool contractors who offer pool renovation services, ask for references and referrals, look for complaints or poor reviews online, and find out if they have a warranty.